whitesmith/qnorr/README.md

 ### Installation
 ```
-npm install quickie
+npm install qnorr
 ```

 ### Usage
-To get started with a new project, just run `quickie new <project-name>`.
-A new folder will be created under `project-name` with the default scaffolding and tools ([see below](#features)) for Quickie, with git init-ed for you as well.
+To get started with a new project, just run `qnorr new <project-name>`.
+A new folder will be created under `project-name` with the default scaffolding and tools ([see below](#features)) for Qnorr, with git init-ed for you as well.

 ### Documentation
 More documentation regarding deployment/usage can be found in the [README.md](blueprints/default/files/README.md) of your newly created project folder.